gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Fuller continues:

-> In the perspective of Hobbes's theology, to repose of a mind satisfied can come only with eternal life at the general resurrection.
+> In the perspective of Hobbes's theology, the repose of a mind satisfied can come only with eternal life at the general resurrection.
 While the natural condition, which we must still endure in the interim between the first and Second coming of Christ, prevails, what counts is the inner certainty of the Christian's faith that displaces the pursuit of the so-called 'highest good' as beside the point...
 The parallel for politics is clear: pursuing the 'highest good' under